 Because even though there still are older readers who value their paper, there will inevitably be a time when this new generation of digital natives is the audience.
 This new generation searches for news when they want it, and more often than not, they aren't loyal to just one brand.
 Monetisation of your content will not be as straightforward as selling papers anymore, and the advertising model has had its day.
 New business models will have to be explored and made a success, and that calls for a digital transformation.

 In order to keep up with the whims of an online audience, you need to get into their heads - understand their needs, interests and biorhythms.
 Newsrooms are getting more focused, determining their audience needs, and are looking for direct feedback on their actions: what is effective and what isn't?

 Analytics and data collection tools are the first step towards getting those insights.
 Data and technology has seeped into every aspect of the business.
 But it’s not just about the availability of raw data, the notable transformation has been in the evaluation of data and action following it.
 To make data driven decision making in the newsroom possible, just having the numbers will not do.
 You need to make it actionable.
-(We just did a webinar on this, you can still watch the recording!)
+(We did a webinar on this, so take some time to watch the recording!)

 Today's newsrooms are turning into nothing short of editorial action centres.
 A digital hub, where data is processed just as easily as interviews and press releases.
 Imagine a newsroom where the screens lining the walls didn't just show a tracker of most read articles, but did something much more actionable.
 What would happen if those screens explicitly told you what you needed to do to grow your articles' impact?
 How about notifications sent to editors and journalists to let them know when headlines are underperforming?
 Tables and graphs which are instantly understandable without a call to IT?
 What once sounded like something out of a science fiction movie, is now reality.

 online readers demand value - can you give them that?